NawelZk/Large_scale_computational_modelling_of_the_M1_and_M2_synovial_macrophages_in_Rheumatoid_Arthritis/README.md

 - This folder consists of:

-1. Molecular_interaction_maps_XML_format folder: contains the XML files of the molecular interaction maps used to generate the corresponding Boolean models using CaSQ.
+**1. Molecular_interaction_maps_XML_format folder**: contains the XML files of the molecular interaction maps used to generate the corresponding Boolean models using CaSQ.
 RA_M1_macrophage.xml corresponds to the rheumatoid arthritis M1 macrophage cell type.
 RA_M2_macrophage.xml corresponds to the rheumatoid arthritis M2 macrophage cell type.
 The XML files are converted to JSON files using the following command `casq -b -g 1 $XML_file_name $JSON_file_name`
 example:
 `casq -b -g 1 RA_M1_macrophage.xml RA_M1_macrophage.json`

-2. GSE97779_dataset_analysis folder: contains the script and files used to analyse the GSE97779 RNA-seq dataset
+**2. GSE97779_dataset_analysis folder**: contains the script and files used to analyse the GSE97779 RNA-seq dataset
 - GSE97779_series_matrix, the gene expression matrix of the GSE97779 GEO dataset.

 - GPL570-55999.txt,a text file that was used to annotate the genes